12rambau/pytest-copie/docs/usage.rst

 Usage
 =====

-The :py:func:`copie <pytest_copie.plugin.copie>` fixture will allow you to :py:meth:`copy <pytest_copie.plugin.Copy.copy>` a template and run tests against it.
+The :py:func:`copie <pytest_copie.plugin.copie>` fixture will allow you to :py:meth:`copy <pytest_copie.plugin.Copy.copy>` or :py:meth:`copy <pytest_copie.plugin.Copy.update>` a template and run tests against it.
 It will also clean up the generated project after the tests have been run.

-For these examples, let's assume the current folder is a copier template. it should include a ``copier.yml`` file and a ``template`` folder containing jinja templates.
+For these examples, let's assume the current folder is a git repository containing a copier template.
+It should include a ``copier.yml`` file and a ``template`` folder containing jinja templates.

 .. tip::